-We also developing a Database of walks which have written route descriptions but no current leader and are therefore available for a leader to take over.
+We also have a Database of walks which have written route descriptions but no current leader, and are therefore available for a leader to take over.

 Leaders can also develop or otherwise create a walk suitable for the group for inclusion in the programme.
-Detailed information (as outlined in the existing walks section above) about the walk should be sent to the Programme Secretaries so that the walk can be added to the walks database.
-Many leaders nowadays have access to a GPS for accurate data on route statistics but if you are not one of these, the following notes may help you with the walk statistics.
+Detailed information (as outlined in the existing walks section above) about the walk should be entered into the new walk form.
+This will then be added automatically to the walks database.
+Many leaders nowadays have access to a GPS for accurate data on route statistics, but if you are not one of these, the following notes may help you with the walk statistics.

 Time – Walk the route to gauge the time, but remember that a party will be slower than an individual or small group.
 Allow longer for water stops in hot weather, half an hour for lunch and 15-30 minutes for contingencies.